 Social media is one of the best places to engage your audience.
-No matter your chosen platform, there are a few golden rules to succeeding with social:
+But, no matter your chosen platform, there are a few golden rules to succeeding with social.
+Although there are a few more ins and outs to remember for social media, one of the biggest components of quality social is imagery.
+We’ll walk you through just how to take photos for social media below.

 Be engaging and entertaining before being self promotional